darko-mesaros/workshop-serverless-with-cdk/README.md

 ```

 So, the first line here creates a new Lambda + API Gateway integration, and we
 tie it to the `welcomeLambda` function we created before.
-Then we followup by
+Then we follow-up by
 creating a `hello` resource to our API Gateway - in essence just adding a path
-to our API GW URL (eg. `$APIGW_URL/prod/hello`) that will be used for our
+to our API Gateway URL (eg. `$APIGW_URL/prod/hello`) that will be used for our
 greeter lambda function - this will be the URL we trigger to invoke the lambda
 Function.
 Lastly we are adding the `GET` method to that resource.